BriceMichalskiStudent/M2_MyCalendApp_Wiki/specification/global.md

 - People with a wider circle of friends who have organizational difficulties
 - Older people with memory loss

 ## 4 - Quality of Service and Security

+### Availability

+The availability of this application will depend on the availability of the Heroku cloud provider, refer to [Heroku Status Page](https://status.heroku.com/)

+### Security

+All connections to the MyCalendApp application will be made via the HTTPS protocol.
+A dependency security analysis is also implemented by github via [Dependabot](https://docs.github.com/en/free-pro-team@latest/github/managing-security-vulnerabilities/about-alerts-for-vulnerable-dependencies).

+The authorizations will be done via a JWT and the login will be done via a database encrypted password.

 ## 5 - Delivery